DwinaTech/movies-app/README.md

 - LocalStore as fake DB

 ### Note:
-- The App tested only at chrome
+- The App tested only at chrome browser